Hummus Processing Equipment

-Made with blending chickpeas, tahini, lemon juice and olive oil, hummus is a simple and versatile dip beloved by many.
+Hummus processing begins by blending chickpeas, tahini, lemon juice and olive oil to create the simple yet versatile dip loved by so many around the world.
 To prove their love for hummus, the Lebanese, in 2010, made the largest plate of hummus that weighed over 10 tonnes!
-To produce hummus industrially, you need a hummus production line that involves cookers, industrial grinders, pasteurizers and packaging equipment.
+To produce hummus industrially, you need a hummus production line that includes processing equipment such as cookers, industrial grinders, pasteurizers and packaging equipment.

 Tell us about your production challenge